nriaziat/hugo-academic-v2/content/publication/development-and-evaluation-of-a-bilateral-position-based-control-system-for-magnetically-actuated-microrobots/index.md

   - Axel Krieger
   - Jeremy D. Brown
 doi: 10.1109/LRA.2024.3397529
-publication: IEEE Robotics and Automation Letters
+publication: In *IEEE Robotics and Automation Letters*
-publication_short: IEEE RAL
+publication_short: In *IEEE RAL*
 abstract: The evolution of magnetically actuated millirobots gives rise to unique teleoperation challenges due to their non-traditional kinematic and dynamic architectures, as well as their frequent use of suboptimal imaging